How to Save for Taxes as an Entrepreneur

 • Government Holding Account

-Taking the extra step to name your biz taxes account something, other than just a number or Business Taxes, helps your brain subconsciously to remind it that you reallyyyyy don’t want to tap into this money.
+Taking the extra step to name your biz taxes account something, other than just a number or Business Taxes, helps your brain subconsciously to remind it that you really don’t want to tap into this money.
 This money belongs to the government and you’re just holding it for them.

 If you have done this and you need even more help, you can have this separate savings account at a different bank so it is even less convenient to transfer from it.
 And when you log in to your normal accounts online, you aren’t seeing this money, so subconsciously, it’s not available to you.